An open API service indexing awesome lists of open source software.

 It looks for an existing disk matching a well-known UUID and either unlocks and mounts it or formats and mounts the most suitable unused (not mounted) physical storage it finds.

-It has three modes:
+It has supports filesystems:

 - No encryption - provision an unencrypted disk

-Credentials can be provided programmatically (file/stdin) or interactively (systemd-ask-password)
+Credentials can be provided programmatically (file/stdin) or interactively (systemd-ask-password).

 ## Installation